 Part of the problem I think, is how we look at self care.
-By self care, I don’t mean a spa day once a week or three hours in the gym everyday and a fortnightly pedicure…(I mean that would be great, but it’s not realistic) self care can still have an impact when it’s much more basic than that.
+By self care, I don’t mean a spa day once a week or three hours in the gym everyday and a fortnightly pedicure…(I mean that would be great, but it’s not realistic) as nice as it would be to have a Human Touch® massage chair at home, self care can still have an impact when it’s much more basic than that.

 Here are a few thoughts:

 Looking after your skin

 I remember as a teenager asking my mum why the skin on her arms and legs was so dry.
 She never moisturised it.
 She’d tell me she didn’t have time.
 I didn’t get it back then.
 Keeping your skin soft and supple is an important part of self care.
 I feel so much better when my skin is moisturised.

 Now, I don’t have time to spend half an hour everyday moisturising my whole body, but I do have time to focus on one area each day.
 So, for example, when I get out of the shower on a Monday, I make sure I quickly rub some moisturiser into my arms, Tuesday, I will do my legs and so on.
 It doesn’t take up so much time and at least I’m getting something done.

 At least by the end of the week I’ve covered my whole body at least once.
 My face I do twice a day otherwise, well, I dread to think what it would look like if I didn’t.